This story was part of a partnership with Foss Swim School.

-As a mom of four kids there are a great many things that require extra thought and planning in order to be executed safely.
-For example, when we go to a crowded location I put all the kids in the same color shirt so I can easily spot them.
+As a mom of four kids, many things require extra thought and planning to be executed safely.
+For example, when we go to a crowded location, I put all the kids in the same color shirt to easily spot them.

-Last summer as I navigated a tot swim with four kids I learned that was not enough.
-While playing in the zero depth area with the two little ones my older two walked to deeper water.
-When my back was turned assisting the baby (1 at the time) the toddler (3) followed after her big brother and sister.
+Last summer, as I navigated a tot swim with four kids, I learned that was not enough.
+While playing in the zero-depth area with the two little ones, my older two walked to deeper water.
+When my back was turned assisting the baby (1 at the time), the toddler (3) followed after her big brother and sister.
 She quickly ended up over her head.
 I am forever thankful for the mother that grabbed her and helped her as I ran with a baby who was wrestling out of my arms to get back in the water.
-My heard pounding with anxiety, we didn’t swim alone again that summer.
+My heart was pounding with anxiety, and we didn’t swim alone again that summer.

 I learned that day that water confidence without skill is dangerous.